Performance Breakdown

 - Pet litter: 100%

-The V15S Submarine was excellent at picking up debris on this surface, getting a nearly perfect score—100% in three of the four tests—which shows the slim roller’s proficiency at this task.
+The V15S Submarine excelled at picking up debris on this surface, achieving a nearly perfect score—100% in three of the four tests—which demonstrates the slim roller’s proficiency in this task.

 Edge Cleaning